 BUYERS GUIDE - WAGONS MEDIUM

 Like its predecessor the 2016 Challenger replacement used the Triton ute powertrain and chassis, with a coil-sprung live rear axle.
 With Super Select 4WD drivetrain and stability and traction control as standard, the Pajero Sport is one of the best specified and keenly-priced medium wagons.
-It was upgraded in 2018 and in mid-2019.
+It was upgraded in 2018, in mid-2019, early 2022 and early 2023.

-Mitsubishi Motors’ long-awaited successor to the asthmatic Challenger 4WD wagon made its international debut at the 2015 Bangkok International Grand Motor Sale in Thailand.
+Mitsubishi Motors’ long-awaited successor to the asthmatic Challenger 4WD wagon made its international debut at the 2015 Bangkok International Grand Motor Show in Thailand.

 Presented for the first time in production form, Mitsubishi’s third-generation Challenger featured Mitsubishi Motors’ new Dynamic Shield front face design concept.
 We thought it was hideous, but beauty is in the eyes of the beholder.